tatsuhirotsuchiya/KTK/README.md

 ## Overview

-KTK is a tool for covering arrays which can be used as test suites for all-pairs testing.
+KTK is a tool for generating covering arrays which can be used as test suites for all-pairs testing.

 ## Description